balasacoe/dashboard/README.md

-Other Major libraries used apart from libaries used in CRA
+## Other Major libraries used apart from libaries used in CRA

-For Front end
+## For Front end
     @material-ui/core

     @material-ui/icons

     react-beautiful-dnd

     react-textarea-autosize

     redux

     redux-thunk

     styled-components

-For node server deployments
+## For node server deployment
     compression

     cors

     express

 ## To start with node server